Overview of people and workplace intelligence in Microsoft Graph

 You can use the people API and insights API in Microsoft Graph to build smarter apps that can, respectively, access the relevant people and documents for a user.

 The insights API uses advanced analytics and machine learning to provide the most relevant files users need throughout their work day.
-The API powers familiar Office 365 experiences, including Office Delve, SharePoint Home, the Discover view in OneDrive for Business, and Outlook on the web.
+The API powers familiar Microsoft 365 experiences, including Office Delve, SharePoint Home, the Discover view in OneDrive for Business, and Outlook on the web.

 Why integrate with people data?